 Brittany is a Research Faculty member and the PI for the CAIDe Lab at OSU and a Research Associate in CAIDe Lab at Oregon.
 She completed her B.S. in psychology and Ph.D. in social psychology from Ohio State.
 Her research interests include judgment and decision making, attitudes and persuasion, and motivation.
 Her current projects involve the antecedents and consequences of objective and subjective numeracy as well as factors influencing the efficacy of risk communications (e.g., tobacco warning labels).

 Martin is a Research Associate in the CAIDe Lab.
 He assists with experiment design, programming, analysis, and dissemination.

-Jeremy is a second-year undergraduate student majoring in psychology and data analytics.
-After graduation, he plans to attend graduate school pursing a master’s degree in education.
-He hopes to eventually have a career as an educational designer.
+Jeremy is a third-year undergraduate student majoring in psychology and data analytics.
+His areas of interest include Human-Computer Interaction and User Experience Research.
+After graduation, he plans to attend graduate school pursing a master’s degree in Information Science.

-Caroline is a senior at Mount Notre Dame High School in Reading, Ohio.
+Caroline is a first-year student double majoring in psychology and philosophy, politics, and economics.
 She is working on an independent project under the supervision of Dr. Shoots-Reinhard, focusing on subjective numeracy in parents and their children.
-In college, Caroline plans to study educational and abnormal psychology with a focus on public policy, in the hopes of applying what she learns to a career in politics.
+She hopes to one day pursue a career in politics.